unixunion/py-solace-provision/README.md

 ## Configure

 See solace.yaml for how to set up broker credentials and API endpoints.
-You can override where the config is read from with environment variable:
+Config is loaded from locations mentioned in sp/settingsloader.py You can override the config with the environment variable:

     PYSOLPRO_CONFIG=data/broker1.yaml

+API's are also configured in the yaml config, see `commands` key.

+## Object Files

+All solace managed objects can be represented as YAML files. see data/ for some examples.
+These can be created by querying the appliance for the relevant object.
+Note that some attributes are NOT retrieved from appliances during GET operations.
+Examples are items such as credentials.

+Solace has a tendency to have incompatible attributes, and these should be removed from YAML before submitting to appliance.
+Examples of these are commented out in data/ files.
+For example you cannot use clearPercent and clearValue at same time.

+    eventEgressFlowCountThreshold:
+      clearPercent: 40
+    #  clearValue: 0
+      setPercent: 60
+    #  setValue: 0

+When using Object files to create/update managed objects on the broker, you can use the --override argument to override any key in the YAML files.
+This is used to enable/disable services as an example.
+It can also be used to "template" objects. e.g:

+    pysolpro.py config create_msg_vpn --body data/vpn.yaml --override msgVpnName myVpn
+    pysolpro.py config create_msg_vpn --body data/vpn.yaml --override msgVpnName anotherVpnSameYaml

 ## Running